11 Tips for Prolonging Battery Life

 8. Do not leave your devices plugged in at 100 percent.
 Overcharging will reduce battery life.
 Instead, discharge it down to 40 percent occasionally.
 If you plan not to use your device for a while, keep the battery at around 50 percent.

-9. Improve the performance of the day-to-day life of your battery by turning down the brightness of your screen and muting the speakers.
-When using your laptop, copy CD or DVD information to the hard drive.
-The laptop uses less power if you run such programs from the hard drive rather than using the CD/DVD optical drive.
-Limit computer gaming, CD listening, and video watching.
+9. Improve the performance of the day-to-day life of your device batteries by turning down the brightness of your screen.
+Also, if you have a laptop, limit computer gaming, CD listening and video watching.
 Graphic and sound-intensive programs drain the battery faster.

 10. Change the batteries on your smoke detector twice a year.
 Take the top off the detector and follow the manufacturer’s instructions.